 Hamish: Two metres.
 Because we were working above that, which even though the roof didn’t look like it was much of a slope once we got up there, we found out it was.
 We had to have either harnessing or ...

 Marco: A handrail.

 Marco: So it goes like scaffolding along the guttering.

 Marco: We’ve got that here.

-Hamish: Yip, so what we did was we worked with local businesses and we managed to get Davie Painters because they were already working in the school.
-We worked along side the caretaker and he organised for Davie Painters to just leave their scaffolding up for us so that we could work on the roof and be safe about it.
+Hamish: Yep, so what we did was we worked with local businesses, and we managed to get Davie Painters – because they were already working in the school, we worked along side the caretaker and he organised for Davie Painters to just leave their scaffolding up for us so that we could work on the roof and be safe about it.

 Marco: We could put all the panels on, run all the cables, everything.
 Just not go into the switchboard and do that.